satyajitlion/GravLensing/Notes/High Performance Computing at Rutgers (Amarel).md

 	- Limits / Upper Bounds:
 		- Max # CPUs in-use per user for 'main' partition jobs = 504
 		- Max # of jobs a user can submit = 500 (this also applies to job arrays), owners have a 2000 job limit for each partition

+	- Consider memory request boundaries (ask for about 8 GB less than the max)

 - ##### Amarel Cluster Website
 	- https://sites.google.com/view/cluster-user-guide